aws/aws-cdk-rfcs/text/0300-programmatic-toolkit.md

 #### Cloud Executables

-A Cloud Executable is the primitive that defines a deployable AWS CDK application.
+A Cloud Executable is the primitive that defines instructions on how to create a deployable AWS CDK application.
 AWS CDK apps might need to be synthesized multiple times with additional context values before they are ready.
 This concept is what the Cloud Executable represents.